winitzki/sofp/README.md

 - semimonads, monads, zippable / applicative functors, traversable functors, foldable functors -- with full derivations and analysis of the laws
 - possibly, contrafunctors with similar properties
 - a general way of implementing and using "free" constructions (free monoid, free functor, free monad, free applicative etc.)
-- monad transformers, mtl, extensible effects ("types à la carte") - problems and solutions
+- monad transformers, mtl (?), extensible effects ("types à la carte") - problems and solutions
 - various solutions of the "expression problem"
 - from the following list of functional programming concepts, those that appear to be useful in practice will be covered, others omitted:
     - catamorphisms and other "something-morphisms" (?)